 Dumpsite leachate is a major source of soil contamination which is caused by the presence of chemicals or other alteration in the natural soil environment.
-Okafor and Onwuka [14] reported that the concern over soil contamination stems primarily from health risks from direct contact with the contaminated soil, vapours from the contaminants, and from secondary contamination of water supplies within the soil.
+Concern over soil contamination stems primarily from health risks from direct contact with the contaminated soil, vapours from the contaminants, and from secondary contamination of water supplies within the soil [14].
 High potential risk may result from infiltration of hazardous chemicals in the soil into groundwater aquifers used for human consumption.
 Agriculture in these areas faces major problems when pollutants and heavy metal are transferred into crops and subsequently into the food chain.